MandalorianY/tp/data-engineering/tp-kafka-api/README.md

 Questions :
 * What are serializers (and deserializers) ?
 What is the one used here ?
 Why use them ?

+Serializers are used to convert data from a data structure to a binary format.
+Deserializers are used to convert data from a binary format to a data structure.
+The serializer used here is the StringSerializer, it is used to convert a string to a binary format.
+We use it because we want to send a string to Kafka.
+It's usefull because Kafka can only send binary data.

 #### To run your program with SBT or Docker
 There are 3 ways to run your program :
 ```bash